znsio/specmatic-documentation/documentation/manage_contracts.md

     -  Self Contracts '.spec' <b>as test</b> against ongoing development Service

 CI Helps to achieve key points
-  - helps to develope independet of Integration of Mess
+  - Helps to develope independent of Integration of Mess
-  - At te same time immidiate feedback on dependent Systme changes
+  - At the same time immediate feedback on dependent System changes
-  - CI integration for backward compatibilty of API
+  - CI integration for backward compatibility of API

-script from JEP to Configure and how to part for CI

-All these can be run locally, in dev Environment or any Staging/Automation environments
+All these can run locally, in dev Environment or any Staging/Automation environments

 ### Environments
 - Dev Environment

-  Developer have to just build .spec and run spec.jar.
+  Developer has to just build .spec and run spec.jar.
 To Locally Run refer <b> Getting Started in 5 min</b>
   Dev Can use the Producer Contracts as stub for local Development.
-In case of Producer use Contracts *.spec" as a test to validate changes.
+In case of Producer, use Contracts *.spec" as a test to validate changes.

 - Automated Test Environment
   Deploy Service\Endpoint under test on Environment.
 Stub all dependent Downstream API\Endpoints using '.spec'.
-  Keep your all contracts on common repo for immidiate feedback if case of changes.
+  Keep all contracts on a common repo for immediate feedback in case of changes.

   TODO
 - Pre -Prod Environment